zulip/zulip/README.dev.md

 #### Resuming the dev environment

 When you're ready to work on Zulip again, run `vagrant up`.
-You will also need to connect to the virtual machine with `vagrant ssh` and re-start the web
+You will also need to connect to the virtual machine with `vagrant ssh` and re-start the Zulip
 server:

 ```